microsoft/promptflow/examples/tutorials/e2e-development/chat-with-pdf.md

 As you can probably tell through the names: run #3 and #4 generate metrics for run #1, run #5 and #6 generate metrics for run #2.
 You can compare these metrics to decide which performs better - 2K context or 3K context.

-NOTE: [azure_chat_with_pdf_test](../../flows/chat/chat-with-pdf/tests/azure_chat_with_pdf_test.py) does the same tests but using Azure ML as backend, so you can see all the runs in a nice web portal where you can see logs and metrics comparison etc.
+NOTE: [azure_chat_with_pdf_test](../../flows/chat/chat-with-pdf/tests/azure_chat_with_pdf_test.py) does the same tests but using Azure AI as backend, so you can see all the runs in a nice web portal with all the logs and metrics comparison etc.

 Further reading: